emberjs/rfcs/text/0617-rfc-stages.md

 - Should this RFC describe the process for gathering consensus to move to Release?
 - Should this RFC mention the champion at all?
 Should they be responsible for moving it through stages?
 Or was their job over when it was merged?
 - Would a "postponed" stage be accurate for many of our open, stale RFCs?
 Should there be a postponed stage?

+## Glossary

+- **FCP**: "final comment period" An FCP is an opportunity for the community and core team members to weight in before an RFC moves a following stage.